tstack/lnav/src/internals/cmd-ref.rst

 :write-debug-log-to *path*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Write lnav's internal debug log to the given path
+  Write lnav's internal debug log to the given path.
+This can be useful if the `-d` flag was not passed on the command line

   **Parameters**
     * **path\*** --- The destination path for the debug log